New job? Make the most of your employee benefits

 Pre-tax benefits can lower the amount of wages you owe federal (and possibly state and/or local) income taxes on.
-The money comes out of your paycheck before certain federal (and possibly state and/or local) taxes are withheld, and it doesn’t count as taxable income.
+The money comes out of your paycheck before certain federal (and possibly state and/or local) taxes are withheld and may not count as taxable income.
 Pre-tax deductions may include:

 - Contributions to retirement accounts